Pharmr/almace-scaffolding/_app/_pages/about.md

 permalink: /about/
 desc: # Managing your drug therapy doesn't have to be so hard
 ---
 # Drug therapy is hard.
-But it doesn't have to.
+But it doesn't have to be.
 <br>
 # Pharmr makes it easy to manage your maintenance or continuation therapy online so you never miss a dose.
 <br>
 ![Image](https://bubbleblabber-wpengine.netdna-ssl.com/wp-content/uploads/2019/03/lazor-wulf2.jpg){: .no-resize.center}

-##What is it
+# What is it
 ☺ Pharmr is a technology stack built for daily medication takers
 ☺ `get`, `refill`, `reorder` and easily `switch` between drugs of the same class
 ☺ Each protocol is run by a specialist who knows your specific condition & medication inside and out